mixu/gr/readme.md

 Multiple git repository management tool

-`gr` is a command line tool that allows you to manage multiple git repositories by prefixing your commands with `gr`.
+`gr` is a command line tool that allows you to manage multiple git repositories.

+It works by tagging directories with tags:

+    gr +#work ~/mnt/gluejs ~/mnt/microee

+After this, you can run any commands on the tagged directories simply by prefixing them with `gr #work`.
 For example:

-    gr git log -1
+    gr #work git status -sb

-Returns the following:
+Outputs:

-    in /home/m/mnt/gluejs
+    in ~/mnt/gluejs

-    commit 12b46164c5a0e930f9bc89ecd45728b38dd4fa74
-    Author: Mikito Takada <mikito.takada@gmail.com>
-    Date:   Wed Jun 26 03:19:52 2013 +0000

-        2.0.2
+    ## glue2
+     M lib/runner/package-commonjs/index.js

-    in /home/m/mnt/gr
+    in ~/mnt/microee

-    commit 0791027e594e6bf6818a9a9af07d33f1d62c5a44
-    Author: Mikito Takada <mikito.takada@gmail.com>
-    Date:   Tue Jul 4 18:45:46 2013 -0700

-        Initial import

-Commands prefixed with `gr` will be run in every directory under `~` that has a `.git` directory inside it.
+    ## master

-It doesn't do any command rewriting, or introduce any new commands - I like `git` as it is.
+`gr` doesn't do any command rewriting, or introduce any new commands - I like `git` as it is.

+Usage: gr <targets> <cmd>

+## Targets

+The targets can be paths or tags.
+For example:

+    gr ~/foo ~/bar status
+    gr #work ls -lah

+Path targets be directories.
+Tags refer to sets of directories.
+They managed using the `tag` built-in.

+## Tagging

+    #tag            List directories associated with "tag"
+    #tag <cmd>      Run a command in the directories associated with "tag"
+    -t <tag> <cmd>  Run a command in the directories associated with "tag" +#tag           Add a tag to the current directory -#tag           Remove a tag from the current directory +#tag <path>    Add a tag to <path>
+    -#tag <path>    Remove a tag from <path>

+For example:

+    gr +#work ~/bar

+## Commands

+The command can be either one of the built-in commands, or a shell command.
+For example:

+    gr #work status
+    gr ~/foo ~/bar ls -lah

+To explicitly set the command, use `--`:

+    gr ~/foo -- ~/bar.sh
+    gr #work -- git remote -v

+Tags can also be specified more explicitly; this is useful if you are using a scripting language which uses # for comments.
+For example `gr -t work -t play` is the same as `gr #work #play`.

+## Built-in commands:

+    gr list        List all known repositories and their tags

+    gr tag ..
+      add <t>         Add a tag to the current directory rm <t>          Remove a tag from the current directory add <t> <path>  Add a tag to <path>
+      rm <t> <path>   Remove a tag from <path>
+      list            List all tags (default action)

+    gr status    Displays the (git) status of the directory.

+    gr config ..
+      get <k>       Get a config key (can also be a path, e.g. "tags.foo") set <k> <v>   Set a config key (overwrites existing value) add <k> <v>   Add a value to a config key (appends rather than overwriting) rm <k> <v>    Remove a value from a config key (if it exists) list          List all configuration (default action)

+    gr help        Show this help
+    gr version     Version info

 ## Todo

-- gr ls / gr list
-- gr help
 - gr bootstrap url
-- gr group
 - filter plugins
-- gr -- ~/mnt/* style path expressions

 ## Installation